-The Timing Gates Mobile can be placed everywhere to conduct performance tests.
-The gates do not contain sensitive electronics and are tolerant against humidity and dirt.
+The Timing Gates Mobile can be placed everywhere to conduct timing assessments.
+The gates do not require electronic wiring and are tolerant against humidity and dirt.

 To maintain the integrity of the integrated magnets, the magnetic rods (MCD's) should be well protected from falling or other severe shocks at any time.